 He became friends with a sailing ship captain who promised him ’next trip’ you can go with me.
 And it happened….the next trip was some ten months later when he bundled up his belongings and joined the ship as a cabin boy.

-A note added by Kristin: Through the research done by Curtis Starck and Norman Lindquist an addition and possibly a correction has been added at this juncture of the story.
-Curtis is the great grandson of Albertina, Joseph’s sister.
+A note added by Kristin: Through the research done by Curtis Starck and Norman Lindquist an addition and possibly a correction is added at this juncture of the story.
+Curtis is the great-grandson of Albertina, Joseph’s sister.
 Norman is the grandson of Joseph and Emma.

 Through documents, such as the one below and provided by Curtis Starck, the story may be changed as follows: